skamaraj07/encryptDecrypt/README.md

 2. Each byte is xor'ed using the key "5".

 Task to complete:
-1.Since its symmetric key encryption, you need to write same algorithm in your favorite language and decrypt the image.
+Since its symmetric key encryption, you need to write same algorithm in your favorite language and decrypt the image.
+Once the image is decrypted, please send your code and decrypted image over to snigdhadevelop.
+Things we will be looking for:
+1. Self documented code
+2. Good variable naming
+3. Efficient code.